Why Erling Haaland Will Probably Be A Bust In 2022-23

 (NOTE: Readers may have been expecting to see a third Bundesliga to Chelsea transfer, Christian Pulisic, mentioned in this section.
 However, I do not consider the American a bust in terms of production.
 Pulisic never scored more than four goals or provided more than eight assists in the league in any of his three seasons with Borussia Dortmund, so I left him out of the table.
 But yes, given the pricey nature of his acquisition, Pulisic should certainly be considered a flop.)

 While the Bundesliga to EPL pipeline has been a wasteland for the most part, is not entirely bereft of success stories.
-But you would have to go all the way back to the 2017-18 midseason acquisition of forward Pierre-Emerick Aubameyang by Arsenal from Borussia Dortmund to find an immediately successful high profile attacking transfer from the Bundesliga to the Premier League.
-It also bears mention that Aubameyang was very well seasoned, aged 28 at the time with four and a half seasons at Borussia Dortmund under his belt.
+But you would have to go all the way back to the 2017-18 midseason acquisition of Borussia Dortmund forward Pierre-Emerick Aubameyang by Arsenal to find an immediately successful high profile attacking transfer from the Bundesliga to the Premier League.
+It also bears mention that Aubameyang was very well seasoned, 28 at the time with four and a half seasons at Borussia Dortmund under his belt.

-Many will also recall the success of Leroy Sane after he came over from the Bundesliga.
-However, as mentioned in section 1B, the German international was not an immediate EPL triumph, as his production fell off from 8 goals and 6 assists in his final season at Schalke down to only 5 goals and 5 assists in his first campaign with Manchester City.
+Many will also recall the success of Leroy Sane when he came over from the Bundesliga.
+However, as mentioned in section 1B, the German international was not an immediate EPL triumph, as his production fell off from eight goals plus six assists in his final season at Schalke down to only five goals plus five assists in his first campaign with Man City.
 Rather, Sane did not make a major impact until his second season in the Premier League when his playing time spiked.

 THE TAKEAWAY: Fantasy managers are hoping that Haaland will be the next Aubameyang in terms of making an immediate impact coming over from the Bundesliga.
 However, the odds are stacked against him given the more recent struggles of Haller, Havertz, Werner and Sancho.